If you’re a jet ski owner, you know the unmatched thrill of riding the waves, feeling the rush of speed and freedom.

 You want your cover to look bad because your jet ski would have looked that bad, or worse, if you didn’t have a cover.
 It’s cheaper, and easier to replace a cover, than fix or detail your jet ski.

-Since you’ll need to get a new jet ski cover every 3 to 5 years, it might be worth it to look at affordable covers.
+Since you’ll need to get a new cover every 3 to 5 years, it might be worth it to look at affordable covers.
 You can get some affordable covers online, which is great news!
 But these covers are not the same thing you would get at most dealerships.

 The covers made by the manufacturer are excellent covers.
 Most of these covers will have a thicker material that holds up better, and some even go as far as having cotton padding to protect the hood and such.